-Start by cutting the fabrics to size.
+Start by cutting the fabric to size.
 You will need a piece of quilt batting measuring 32 x 210 cm.
-Cut a piece of the main fabric to the same size as the quilt stabiliser and another measuring 32 x 220 cm.
+Cut a piece of the main fabric to the same size as the quilt stabilizer and another measuring 32 x 220 cm.
 (If your table has different measurements then you will obviously need to change the table runner size accordingly.)

 You can now proceed to embellish the ends and the larger piece of fabric, if you wish.
 We chose a Christmas tree design for our project.
 First make two templates as shown in the picture.
 Then sew strips of green fabric together and use the templates to cut out four large and five small trees before sewing a brown tree trunk to the bottom centre of each tree.

 Iron two small and one large tree in the centre of each end of the fabric using Bondaweb or a similar stabiliser, about 7 cm from the edge of the fabric.
 Iron the remaining trees onto the centre of the table runner.
 Then outline the trees with a tight zig-zag stitch after first placing the stabiliser under the blanket and holding it in place with pins.
 Feel free to choose a different motif for your table runner.

 Snowmen, Christmas ornaments or snowflakes would look great!